vuejs/vue-jest/README.md

 ## Example Projects

-Example repositories testing Vue components with jest and jest-vue:
+Example repositories testing Vue components with jest and vue-jest:

 - [Avoriaz with Jest](https://github.com/eddyerburgh/avoriaz-jest-example)
 - [Vue Test Utils with Jest](https://github.com/eddyerburgh/vue-test-utils-jest-example)

 ## Supported langs

-jest-vue compiles the script and template of SFCs into a JavaScript file that Jest can run. **It does not currently compile the style section**.
+vue-jest compiles the script and template of SFCs into a JavaScript file that Jest can run. **It does not currently compile the style section**.

 ### Supported script languages